DRAWING SPACE, THE PHILLIPS COLLECTION, WASHINGTON D.C, USA, 2012

 02 June - 09 September 2012

-DRAWING SPACE was the first major U.S. exhibition of drawings for Antony Gormley.
-It followed soon after the presentation of his drawings at the Museo d'Arte Contemporane Roma (MACRO) in 2010, as well as the British Museum in 2002.
+DRAWING SPACE was the first major U.S. exhibition of drawings by Antony Gormley.
+It followed the presentation of his drawings at the Museo d'Arte Contemporane Roma (MACRO) in 2010, as well as the British Museum in 2002.
 The exhibition introduced a wide array of works on paper and two sculptures: CLASP II (2010) and APERTURE XIII (2010).

-Vesela Sretenovic, the Senior Curator of Modern and Contemporary Art, once said of DRAWING SPACE:
+Vesela Sretenovic, the Senior Curator of Modern and Contemporary Art at the Phillips Collection, once said of DRAWING SPACE: